vibansal/HapCUT2/README.md

 [Edge, P., Bafna, V. & Bansal, V. HapCUT2: robust and accurate haplotype assembly for diverse sequencing technologies.
 Genome Res. gr.213462.116 (2016). doi:10.1101/gr.213462.116](http://genome.cshlp.org/content/early/2016/12/09/gr.213462.116.abstract)

 ## dependencies:
 Requires htslib > 1.2.1.
-It is assumed that htslib is installed, but otherwise the path can be specified in the Makefile.
+It is assumed that htslib is installed, but otherwise the path can be specified in the Makefile (HTSLIB=path)

 ## to build: